Understanding Student Perceptions of Flipped Linear Algebra Classrooms via Interpretable Machine Learning: Methodology

-Here, $\mathbf{w}$ is the vector to the hyperplane, $\mathbf{x}_i$ are training vectors, $y_i$ are class labels, $b$ is the bias, $\varepsilon_i$ are nonnegative slack variables that allow for misclassification of the data points, and the positive constant $C$ is a regularization parameter.
-In our implementation, the two classes defined by the SVC were~0 and~1, where they represent male and female students, respectively.
+Here, $\boldsymbol{\omega}$ defines the normal vector of the separating hyperplane, $b$ is the bias term, and $\epsilon_i$ are slack variables that allow margin violations.
+The regularization parameter $C \in \mathbb{R}_{>0}$ controls the trade-off between maximizing the margin and penalizing classification errors.

-Intuitively, the SVM will try to maximize the margin between the closest data points (called support vectors) of the two classes (male and female).
-The hyperplane is the boundary that separates the classes, and its orientation and position are defined by the normal vector.
-Before feeding our data into the SVC, we implemented principal component analysis (PCA) for dimensionality reduction.
-PCA is a technique used to emphasize variation and highlight strong patterns in a dataset.
-It works by calculating the eigenvectors and eigenvalues from the covariance matrix of the data, which is used to determine the principal components (directions of maximum variance).
-The primary goal is to reduce the number of dimensions without much loss of information.
-By utilizing PCA, we intended to enhance the computational efficiency and possibly improve the classification performance of our SVC.
+The resulting maximum-margin solution defines a separating hyperplane in the feature space.
+Each component of the learned weight vector $\boldsymbol{\omega}$ corresponds to a specific questionnaire item, allowing direct interpretation of how individual survey statements contribute to the observed separation between gender groups.

+To examine the influence of dominant variance structure on classification performance, models are trained both in the original feature space and in a reduced representation obtained through PCA.
+This comparison allows us to assess whether discriminative information aligns with the principal directions of variance identified during exploratory analysis.